khaivubui/Vuu/README.md

 };
 ```

-This pattern sets up the WebSockets subscription to have direct access to the Redux store on the front end, manipulating it based on whatever data is coming back from the server.
-In other words, this enables real time data from the server to manipulate the Redux store in real time.
-This enables live messaging and other features below.
+This pattern sets up the WebSockets subscription to have direct access to the Redux store on the front end, manipulating it based on whatever data is coming from the server in real time.
+In other words, this enables data from the server to manipulate the Redux store in real time, enabling live messaging and other live features referenced below.

 ## Channels
 Channels are public.
 Anyone can create a Channel, and anyone can join a Channel.
 Channels enable live communication between all members in the same Channel.
 Users can create a Channel using the plus symbol (➕) in the Channels section.
 When creating a Channel, `channelname` is required and has to be unique, while `displayname` is not required and does not have to be unique.
 Users can search through existing Channels by clicking 'Join a Channel'.
 A user can leave a Channel anytime by clicking the settings icon next to the Channel.